Senior Investigator Scientist

 After completing a PhD in physical activity measurement in young people at the MRC Epidemiology Unit, Kirsten’s research predominantly focused on investigating determinants of change in physical activity in children and adolescents.
-A lot of this work involved the SPEEDY and ROOTS studies, in which Kirsten has had a leading role in data collection.
-SPEEDY is a longitudinal cohort study conducted in collaboration with the University of East Anglia, aiming to examine changes in patterns of physical activity and diet in Norfolk children, as well as the influence of factors such as the home and school environment on these behaviours.
-Kirsten has also worked within the Institute of Behavioural and Community Health and Active Living Research at San Diego State University, California.
-There she worked to develop the design, implementation and evaluation of a multi-component obesity intervention (Project MOVE) to improve diet and increase physical activity in children and their families.
+A lot of this work involved the SPEEDY and ROOTS studies.
+Kirsten has also worked within the Institute of Behavioural and Community Health and Active Living Research at San Diego State University, California on the design, implementation and evaluation of a multi-component obesity prevention and control intervention (Project MOVE) in children and their families.

 Current work and interests